Pepperi-Addons/client-actions-docs/actions/geo-location.md

 The Latitude of the captured location
 #### Accuracy
 Denotes the accuracy level of the latitude and longitude coordinates in meters (e.g., 65 meters).
+ #### ErrorMessage
+The error message in case success is false, can be LocationUnknown or LocationAccessDenied

 ## Example:

 ### Request